Instant delivery, fast open rates, high engagement, and speedy responses—text marketing is truly a playground for innovative brand messaging.

 ❤️Why we love this campaign: The National Cancer Institute shows nonprofits how to use texting as an easy and discreet resource for communicating with people in need.
 Initiatives like this are a great way to get people connected with your resources without loads of effort or steps on the receiver’s end.
 Life-saving help can be delivered literally one text at a time.

 We’ve got text marketing fever, and the only cure is more creative campaigns!
 Do you know of one we missed?
 Share it with us!
-Or better yet, get started with text marketing today and perhaps you’ll make the next roundup of knockout text campaigns!
+Or better yet, get started with text marketing today and perhaps your brand will make the next roundup of knockout text campaigns!